-All campers will arrive and depart from the same location and will be transported to and from camp in chartered buses unless other arrangements are made between camp and family.
+All campers will arrive and depart from the same location and will be transported to and from camp in chartered buses, unless other arrangements are made between camp and family.
 Please contact our office staff if accommodation is needed.
 All campers will be checked for head lice and a temperature check upon before boarding the buses for camp.

-1ST SESSION ARRIVAL: June 20, 2025

-1ST SESSION DEPARTURE: July 13, 2025
+1ST SESSION ARRIVAL: June 20, 2025 1ST SESSION DEPARTURE: July 13, 2025

-2ND SESSION ARRIVAL: July 16, 2025

-2ND SESSION DEPARTURE: August 8, 2025
+2ND SESSION ARRIVAL: July 16, 2025 2ND SESSION DEPARTURE: August 8, 2025

-Detailed day of arrival and departure procedures will be mailed to you in a pre-camp informational packet, along with luggage tags prior to departure.
+Detailed day of arrival and departure procedures will be emailed to you in a pre-camp informational packet.
 Please make sure all luggage is labeled.